 Scallops are quick and easy to cook, as well as very healthy and delicious, but many people are scared to tackle seafood at home.
 If you’re a novice cook, then this beginner’s guide should help you start you off on the right foot.

-As part of our new Back to Basics series, we’re going to be looking at some common ingredients to help make sure our readers are making the most of the great produce that we have access to.
-First up, we have scallops, which are surprisingly easy to handle.
+In our Back to Basics series, we look at some common ingredients to help make sure our readers are making the most of the great produce that we have access to here in Ireland.
+This time we're focusing on scallops, which are surprisingly easy to handle.

 Shellfish is divided into two categories: molluscs and crustaceans, with scallops falling into the former category.
 Molluscs are found widely in Ireland, and mussels, clams and oysters are all part of this family.
 Scallops are a bi-valve mollusc, which means they have a hard exterior shell with a hinge that covers a soft invertebrae.